cl3225/CHAZ.github.io/README.md

 To run CHAZ, change the values of the global variables outlined below contained in `Namelist.py`.
 Below the global variables that can be changed are outlined below.

-`Model = 'ERAInterim'` - model that provides parameters for downscaling (str), default is European Center for Medium Range Weather Forecasts interim reanalysis
+`Model = 'ERAInterim'` - model that provides reanalysis data (str), default is European Center for Medium Range Weather Forecasts interim reanalysis

 `ENS = 'r1i1p1'` - global model (str)